Skip to main content

 How Does a Home Equity Investment Work?

-The home equity investment process differs based on the company, but they generally follow one of two models: the share of home value model or share of appreciation model.
+The home equity investment process can vary based on the company, but they generally follow one of two models: the share of home value model or share of appreciation model.

 With the share of home value mode, which Hometap uses, the HEI originator provides the homeowner with a lump sum of cash in exchange for a stake in the future value of the home.
 At the end of the investment term, or when the homeowner decides to repurchase the stake or sell their home, the homeowner pays an agreed-upon percentage of the home’s current market value to the originator.
 If the home depreciates in value within the term, the percentage owed will be less, and the investor may not make a profit.